 Difficulty level: Moderate

 Some consider Artist Point the most scenic viewpoint in the state, and it’s easy to see why.
 The North Cascades’ jagged, glacier-laden peaks crowd the horizon, including Mount Baker, Mount Shuksan, Whitehorse Mountain, and Sloan Peak.
-While not an overly lengthy route, some sections are steep.
-Always consult the Northwest Avalanche Center forecast before you visit.
-If it’s snowing or fogged in, make sure someone in your group has route-finding skills.
+While not an overly lengthy route, some sections are steep, making this a nice option for experienced snowshoers.

-Note: The final section of Mount Baker Highway to Artist Point closes each winter.
+Travel Tip: The final section of Mount Baker Highway to Artist Point closes each winter.
 Start the trail near the restrooms at the Heather Meadows parking lot at the Mount Baker Ski Area.
 Get directions.

 Cooper River, Salmon le Sac